LIFE-Home/MistyGPT/README.md

 - To run the skill, visit the **Programming > Skill Management** section of the Misty dashboard and select the **Start** option for **MistyGPT**

-- **Optional**: Although MistyMoov is packaged within MistyGPT, it can also be run independently using its standalone skill using the same method as outlined above
+- **Optional**: Although MistyMoov is packaged within MistyGPT, it can also be run independently with its standalone skill using the same method as outlined above

 - Prefix your query with **Hey, Misty**, wait till you hear a chime and a glowing blue LED from its helmet, and then ask your query